RC258/McALasso/README.md

 The project includes two data evaluation methods(purity, Finite-dimensional complex normed spaces), which also can be applied to McALasso.

+# DNA sequecning Example
+The "ACGT.txt" provides a part of real ACGT dna sequnce which obtained from [Mehrotra et al. (2013)](https://pubmed.ncbi.nlm.nih.gov/23530833/).
+The R file "Data transfer" provide the procedure the convert the dataset to our required format.
+The utilized R packages are not included by default in RStudio and require manual installation.

 # Remarks
 - The imported sequences should be displayed with finite integer numbers, \[0,9\].